nikepan/govkbot/examples/vkbot/README.md

 For work you need valid VK access token with rights: messages,friends,offline.

+# Getting group token

+Open group manage and select "Work with API"

+# Getting user token (most likely will not work for messages)

 You can get it by this url in browser (for your IP):

 https://oauth.vk.com/authorize?client_id={{app_id}}&scope=offline,group,messages,friends&display=page&response_type=token&redirect_uri=https://oauth.vk.com/blank.html